apeiros/iso-iban/README.markdown

 Note: iso/iban automatically loads the IBAN specifications delivered with the gem.
 If you do not wish those to be loaded, `require 'iso/iban/no_autoload'` instead.

+ENV
+---

+ISO::IBAN.load_specifications (which is automatically called when you require 'iso/iban') uses the ENV variable `IBAN_SPECIFICATIONS` to determine where to look for IBAN specifications.
+If that variable is not set, it will default to the datafile delivered with the gem.

 Links
 -----